-During 2019 MAF International operated in Kenya and South Sudan, but from the start of 2020 the programmes of Tanzania and Uganda were added so that operations were in four countries in East Africa for the year.
+During the year MAF International operated in Kenya and South Sudan, Tanzania and Uganda.
 In addition, we support the work of Mission Aviation Training Centre (MATC) in the Netherlands, principally by owning three aircraft leased to them.

 Our mission is to reach remote people who are cut off from the resources they need because of geographical barriers, conflict, natural disasters or dangerous overland travel.
 Our planes fly to numerous locations enabling our many partners to reach people in spiritual and physical need.